contactandyc/another-c-library/website/ebook/13-map/index.md

 ac_map_node_t *copy_of_root = ac_map_copy(root, copy_node, pool);
 ```

 print\_node\_to\_string\_f is a callback meant to print the value of the node n.
 There is an expectation that the value will be printed on a single line.
-Printing the internal representation of the tree is used for testing and printing the tree and doesn't need to be complete.
-It generally doesn't have practical use within applications.
+Printing the internal representation of the tree is used for testing so printing the tree doesn't need to be complete as it generally doesn't have practical use within applications.

 ```c
 typedef char * (*print_node_to_string_f)(ac_pool_t *pool, ac_map_node_t *n);